LODSContent/All-MOC/MOC/en/AI-3004-Setup.md

 For all other resources, use the default name.

 > **Tip**: As you follow the instructions in this pane, whenever you see a +++icon+++, you can use it to copy text from the instruction pane into the virtual machine interface (other than to a cloud shell command line).
 This is particularly useful to copy code; but bear in mind you may need to modify the pasted code to fix indent levels or formatting before running it!

+Now, when you're ready, go to the next page to start the exercise.